Anilkutsa/coding-shuttle/W6P1-Advanced-Security/README.md

-# 🚀 Coding Shuttle: Week 6 (PART 1) - Advanced Spring Security
+# 🚀 Coding Shuttle: Week 6 - Advanced Spring Security

-Welcome to Week 6 (Part 1) of the Coding Shuttle course!
+Welcome to Week 6 of the Coding Shuttle course!
 This week, we dive into ADVANCED features of Spring Security.
 Below are the topics we will cover:

 ---

 # 📚 Topics Covered in Week 6
 1. Refresh Token vs Access Token
+2. Google OAuth2 Client Authentication in Spring Security

 ---